Simply-Static/simply-static/readme.txt

 3. On the Include/Exclude page, you can select additional URLs, files, or directories to include in your static site.
 And you can also choose URLs (or URL patterns) to exclude from your static site.

 == Changelog ==

+= 2.1.4 =

+* new admin UI
+* check for WP cron
+* check for PHP XML extension
+* fallback if cron not available

 = 2.1.3 =